Model-Predictive Control with NUP Priors: Application Examples

 The following control problem is a variation of the \emph{flappy bird} computer game~\cite{wiki_flappy_bird}.
 (This example improves on the related example in~\cite{keusch2021binaryNUV}, which did not use box constraints.)

-Consider a physical system consisting of a point mass $m$ moving forward (left to right in Fig.~\ref{fig:traj:FlappyBirdDoubleSlits}) with constant horizontal velocity and ``falling'' vertically with constant acceleration $g$.
+Consider a physical system consisting of a point mass $m$ moving forward (left to right in Fig.~\ref{fig:traj:FlappyBirdDoubleSlits}) with constant horizontal velocity and ``falling'' vertically with constant acceleration~$g$.
 The $\{0,1\}$-valued control signal $u$ affects the system only if $u_k=1$, in which case a fixed value is added to the vertical momentum.
-We wish to steer the point mass such that it passes through a sequence of double slits, and hence, does not collide with the obstacles (black bars in Fig.~\ref{fig:traj:FlappyBirdDoubleSlits}).
+We wish to steer the point mass such that it passes through a sequence of double slits as illustrated in Fig.~\ref{fig:traj:FlappyBirdDoubleSlits}.

 For this example, we need a slight generalization of~(\ref{eqn:lssm:detLSSM}) as follows.
 The state $x_k \in\Reals^2$ (comprising the vertical position and the vertical velocity) evolves according to